dylantientcheu/fireman/docs/usage/firestore/index.md

 # Working with Firestore

+After initializing an instance of Fireman you can query, update and delete data from your firestore instance using the [previously instantiated](/guide/#initializing-fireman/) Fireman instance.

 ## Get documents

 Fireman provide a single querying powerful interface, with the `get` function, you are able to easily get single documents and collections from your Firestore instances.